LibrariesHacked/librarieshacked-web-content/tutorials/bristolconsultationdata.md

 ---
 Title: data analysis during a library consultation
 Description: delving into the data used to close libraries
-Date: 2015/04/19
 Type: Tutorial
+Tags:
+Template: tutorialpagebristollibraries
 Author: dave
+Date: 2015/04/19
 GitHub:
+TutorialType: WebDevelopment
 TutorialComplexity: medium
 TutorialSkillsRequired: mapping,JavaScript,web services
 TutorialNeeded: a text editor
 TutorialTime: 2 hours
-TutorialType: WebDevelopment
-Template: tutorialpagebristollibraries
 ---

 Bristol have entered a period of consultancy [with a proposal](